 Home PageVisit the CI LabResearch ProjectsBooksJournal PapersConference PapersInvited TalksOther ContributionsCitationsService to the ProfessionHonors and AwardsCourses at UofLVisiting Researcher and Graduate Student Opportunities IEEE VP-TA Page Photo Gallery

 Jacek M. Zurada received his MS and PhD degrees (with distinction) in electrical engineering from the Technical University of Gdansk, Poland.
+His 2-years post-doctoral training was with Swiss Federal Institute of Technology, Zurich, Switzerland.
 Since 1989 he has been a Professor with the Electrical and Computer Engineering Department at the University of Louisville, Kentucky.
-He was Department Chair from 2004 to 2006.

 Dr. Zurada was an Associate Editor of IEEE Transactions on Circuits and Systems, Neural Networks, Part I and Part II, and served on the Editorial Board of the Proceedings of IEEE.
-From 1998 to 2003 he was the Editor-in-Chief of IEEE Transactions on Neural Networks.
+In 1998-2003 he was the Editor-in-Chief of IEEE Transactions on Neural Networks.
 He is an Associate Editor of Neurocomputing, Schedae Informaticae, International Journal of Applied Mathematics and Computer Science, Advisory Editor of International Journal of Computational Intelligence and Applications, Senior Editor of IEEE Computational Intelligence Magazine, and Editor of Springer Natural Computing Book Series.

 Dr. Zurada has received a number of awards for distinction in research, teaching, and service.
 In addition to several best paper awards, his honors include the 1993 Presidential Award for Research, Scholarship and Creative Activity, 1997 Polish Ministry of National Education Award, 1999 IEEE Circuits and Systems Society Golden Jubilee Medal, and the 2001 Presidential Distinguished Service Award for Service to the Profession.
 He is a Distinguished Speaker of IEEE Systems, Man and Cybernytics Sociaty and IEEE Life Fellow.